For people who aren't familiar with the term, this post describes what direct marketing is. How is it advantageous for a company?

 Getting back to branding, one brand advocate, Walter Lander once said "...a brand is a promise.
 By identifying and authenticating a product or service, it delivers a pledge of satisfaction and quality."

 Branding is more about the company and direct response revolves around the product.

 Direct marketers are concerned about the total selling process and not just the communications.
 For great results, they know that leads that are not followed up immediately decrease sales and a poorly written phone script with poorly trained telesales people cause many great programs to fail.

 For direct marketers, success demands that all selling steps are planned and carefully implemented.
 General advertisers or branders, on the other hand, typically consider these somebody else's responsibility.

-One of the key services offered by direct marketers is direct market planning
+One of the key services offered by direct marketers is direct marketing planning

 The content of the direct marketing plan depends upon the objectives of the campaign.
-It most often involves new customer acquisition direct response strategies to generate leads or "off-the-page" sales.
+It most often involves new customer acquisition or direct response strategies to generate leads.

 Lead generation requires several steps to close the sale and incorporates a sales team and a telesales support group.
 A direct sale "off-the-page", on the other hand, depends solely on single or repeated messages that sell the product without external sales support.